A fictitious-play finite-difference method for linearly solvable mean field games: Introduction

-In the present paper, we propose a new numerical method for MFGs, using the same linearization technique as in Ref.~\cite{Gueant2012Mean}.
+In the present paper, we propose a new numerical method for MFGs, using the same variable transformation technique as in Ref.~\cite{Gueant2012Mean}.
 For this reason, we refer to the target MFGs as \emph{linearly solvable mean field games (LS-MFGs)}.
-We discretize each equation with an explicit scheme and adopt fictitious play for the decoupling method.
-The contribution of our work can be summarized as follows. \begin{enumerate} \item A more general class of Hamiltonian than a quadratic $H(x,p)=\frac12|p|^2$ is addressed.
-Specifically, our Hamiltonian is given as $H(x,p)=\frac12B^2R^{-1}|p|^2-f(x)p$ (definitions of symbols will be described in the next section).
+We discretize each equation with a finite difference scheme and adopt the fictitious play for the decoupling method.
+The contribution of our work can be summarized as follows. \begin{enumerate} \item A more general class of Hamiltonian than a quadratic $H(x,p)=\frac12 p^\top p$ is addressed.
+Specifically, our Hamiltonian is given as $H(x,p)=\frac12 p^\top B R^{-1}B^\top p -f(x)^\top p$ (definitions of symbols will be described in the next section).
 Actually, we are interested in the situation where the dynamics of the microscopic system include advection terms, which are terms containing $f(x)$ (see our target MFG \eqref{eq:LQHJB}--\eqref{eq:LQFP_initial}).
 Such advection terms are typically equipped by real-world control systems whose state is not directly controllable through the control input.
-Previous studies~\cite{Gueant2012Mean, Swiecicki2016Schr}, however, do not treat such advection terms, which hinders real-world applications.
-For such MFGs, we have shown that the Cole-Hopf transformation is applicable, whereby we find it possible to deal with the target MFGs as \emph{linearly solvable mean field games (LS-MFGs)} (see Proposition \ref{prop:lsmfg_derivation}).
+Thus, the problems involving such advection terms are recognized as important in the control community~\cite{nijmeijer1990nonlinear, Bagdasaryan2019OptimaL}.
+However, in the previous studies \cite{Gueant2012Mean, Swiecicki2016Schr, Camilli2012semidiscrete,Carlini2014Fully}, the Hamiltonian is assumed to be $H(x,p)= \frac12 p^\top p$, which is more restrictive than our case.
+References~\cite{Achdou2012Mean, Achdou2010Meana, Achdou2012Iterative} provide methods for solving MFGs with numerical Hamiltonians that satisfy appropriate conditions.
+Construction methods for such numerical Hamiltonians are given for some cases, e.g. $H(x,p) = \sup_a [p^\top a - L(x,a)]$ or $H(x,p) = \psi(x, |p|)$ for some function $\psi$.
+However, for our Hamiltonian with the advection term $f(x)$, the form of the numerical Hamiltonian is non-trivial.
+For our target MFGs, we have shown that the Cole-Hopf transformation is applicable, whereby we find it possible to deal with the target MFGs as linearly solvable mean field games (LS-MFGs) (see Proposition \ref{prop:lsmfg_derivation}).